simesy/insite/README.txt

 This Drupal module is a basic inspection tool for your Aegir platform.
 It currently allows you to compare variables across the sites managed by Aegir.

+Example: "What is the current site_mail for all of the sites I manage?"

 Perhaps more useful is that the module demonstrates how to implement a hosting queue so that you can execute arbitrary drush commands as the 'aegir' user.

-The module gathers information about variables and collates this information into tables Hostmaster's database.
+Basically and currently, this module gathers information about variables and collates this information into tables Hostmaster's database.
 They can then be searched at /insite/variable-search.

 To install, install this module in the main Hostmaster platform.
 Remember to